wezm/wezm.net/v2/content/posts/2022/generate-rss-from-webpage/index.md

 check for new listings.
 At the time I used [Feedfry] to create RSS feeds from the search results.
 I could then subscribe to them in [Feedbin].
-Paired with the [Feedbin Notifier app][notifier] I received a notification on my phone whenever there was a new listing matching my search criteria from any of the agents.
+Paired with the [Feedbin Notifier app][notifier] I received a notification on my phone whenever there was a new listing matching my search criteria.

 Feedfry is free with ads or paid subscription.
 I paid while house shopping but let that lapse afterwards.
 I don't begrudge them funding the service with ads or